cloudogu/gitops-playground/README.md

 ### Example Applications

-Each GitOps operator comes with a couple of example applications that allow for experimenting with different GitOps features.
+The playground comes with example applications that allow for experimenting with different GitOps features.

 All applications are deployed via separated application and GitOps repos: